 - i.
 CLI access can be remote, across a network to a physical Ethernet interface.
 This is a similar to the connection used with the Web Interface and is also done using the default management interface after powering up for the first time. - ii.
-Alternatively, CLI access can be through console emulation software running on a separate management computer connected directly to the RJ45 local console port on the E5 hardware.
-Direct console connection is described in Section 3.4, "Local Console Port Connection".
+Alternatively, CLI access can be through console emulation software running on a Windows based computer connected directly to the micro-USB port on the E7 hardware.
+Direct console connection is described in Section 3.5, "Micro-USB Console Port Connection".
+For first generation E7 models with an RJ45 local console port, direct console connection is described in Section 3.4, "Local Console Port Connection".